techacct/DA-BikeSharingAnalysis/README.md

 ## Dataset

-> This dataset Ford Gobike includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area, and it comprises 183412 rows and 16 columns
+> This dataset Ford Gobike includes information about individual rides made in a bike-sharing system covering the greater San Francisco Bay area for February 2019, and it comprises 183412 rows and 16 columns

 ## Summary of Findings